Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdbool.md

 ## Logical functions

-Although, technically speaking, _logical negation_ is a unary operator, there is no such thing as a unary operator in CLEAN, as much as it pains me, I have decided to place it here.
+Technically speaking, `logical negation` is a unary operator, there is no such thing as a unary operator in CLEAN, as much as it pains me, I have decided to place it here.

 ### Logical negation